GWC-DCMB/curriculum-notebooks/paper/paper.md

 # Curriculum

-Our curriculum was designed for high school students with no prior coding experience who are interested in learning Python programming for data science, however this course material would be useful for anyone interested in learning basic programming for data analysis, regardless of age or experience level.
+Our curriculum was designed for high school students with no prior coding experience who are interested in learning Python programming for data science.
+However, this course material would be useful for anyone interested in learning basic programming for data analysis, regardless of age or experience level.

-Our curriculum features short lessons to deliver course material in “bite sized” chunks, followed by practices to solidify the learners understanding.
+Our curriculum features short lessons to deliver course material in “bite sized” chunks, followed by practices to solidify the learners' understanding.

 ## Learning Objectives

 Our learning objectives are:

-1. Understand fundamental concepts and best practices in coding
+1. Understand fundamental concepts and best practices in coding.
-2. Appy data analysis to real world data to answer scientific questions
+2. Apply data analysis to real world data to answer scientific questions.
-3. Create informative summaries and visualizations of data in Python
+3. Create informative summary statistics and data visualizations in Python.

 These skills provide a solid foundation for basic data analysis in Python and participation in our programming exposes students to the many ways coding and